agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 2. **Click "Copy branch"** - Shows progress overlay while preparing the branch export
 3. **Wait for completion** - Progress overlay shows steps: preparing, collecting, scrolling, processing, formatting, and exporting
 4. **File download** - A timestamped file is automatically downloaded with the branch content
-5. **Success notification** - Alert confirms the branch has been exported to a file
-6. **Open a new chat** and attach the file - Now you have the full context plus the focused discussion!
+5. **Open a new chat** and attach the file - Now you have the full context plus the focused discussion!

 **Why this is useful:**
 - Get complete context for a specific discussion thread